baggachipz/CircleTimer/README.md

  *  **start()**: start the timer countdown.
  *  **stop()**: stop the timer and clear it.
  *  **ffwdToEnd()**: rapidly deplete the counter down to zero and show error color.
 Does not execute callback.

+Usage notes:
+ * Control will automatically fit to its container.
+ * If the container is not a square, the control will fit to the smallest side (width or height) of the container.